usnistgov/ARIAC_docs/docs/competition/terminology.rst

     Assembly is a manufacturing process in which interchangeable :term:`parts<Part>` are added to a product in a sequential manner to create an end product.
 In ARIAC, assembly is simplified by not "forcing" :term:`competitors<Competitor>` to use a sequence during assembly. :term:`Competitors<Competitor>` can place :term:`parts<Part>` in an insert in any order.
 For an assembly task, :term:`competitors<Competitor>` are expected to use :term:`parts<Part>` located on an AGV and assemble those parts at one of the four assembly stations.

   Combined Task
-    A combined task consists of a :term:`Kitting Task` and an :term:`Assembly Task`.
-In a combined task, only the Assembly Task is scored. :term:`competitors<Competitor>` have to find a way to move :term:`parts<Part>` from their original locations to the assembly station.
+    A combined task is a fusion of a :term:Kitting Task and an :term:`Assembly Task`.
+In such tasks, scoring is solely based on the Assembly Task. :term:`Competitors<Competitor>` must devise strategies to relocate :term:`parts<Part>` from their initial positions to the assembly station.
+For a combined task, it is strongly advised to employ AGVs for the transportation of :term:`parts<Part>` from the kitting station to the assembly station, as this aspect will be under scrutiny by human judges.

   Insert
     An insert is a container that holds :term:`parts<Part>`.